-- The sound insulation system must comply with clause G6 of the NZ Building Code when used to prevent undue noise transmission from other occupancies or common spaces to the habitable spaces of household units. - The heating/sound insulation system must not impact on the efficacy of the waterproof membrane. - The first waterproof membrane system is often applied directly to the substrate. - Waterproof membrane systems can be damaged by deflection if placed above complex sound insulation and heating layers. - A second layer of waterproofing may be installed to isolate and protect sound insulation and heating layers. - The layout of wet-area set downs must be well-detailed.
+- The first waterproof membrane system is often applied directly to the substrate - Waterproof membrane systems can be damaged by deflection if placed above complex sound insulation and heating layers - A second layer of waterproofing may be installed to isolate and protect sound insulation and heating layers - The layout of wet-area set downs must be well-detailed.
 The integrity of the waterproofing system should not be compromised by height constraints in multiple layer systems or adjacent floor coverings. - An alternative design would be to install a recessed concrete floor and an isolating sound insulation layer followed by a screed.
 A waterproofing system would then be placed over this, then a screed to fall, and tiles would be installed.
 This means that the sound insulation layer would be integral with the structure, and the waterproofing system would still waterproof the structure.